-- 8. Upon information and belief, Petitioner Jamel Ameziane is not, nor has he ever been, an enemy alien, lawful or unlawful belligerent, or combatant of any kind under any definition adopted by the government in any civil or military proceedings. - 9.
-Petitioner Jamel Ameziane seeks to enforce his right to a judicial determination of the lawfulness of his detention. - 10.
-Upon information and belief, at the time of his seizure and detention, Petitioner Jamel Ameziane was not a member of the Taliban Government's armed forces or Al Qaeda.
-Prior to his detention, he did not commit any violent act against any American person or property.
-He had no involvement, direct or indirect, in either the terrorist attacks on the United States on September 11, 2001, the ensuing armed conflict, or any act of international terrorism attributed by the United States to Al Qaeda or any other terrorist group.
-He remains incarcerated at the U.S. Naval base at Guantánamo, Cuba, a territory over which the United States exercises exclusive jurisdiction and control. - 11.
-Petitioner has not been afforded any procedures that satisfy his rights under the most fundamental common law notions of due process, the U.S. Constitution, the laws and treaties of the United States, or customary international law.
+- 8. Upon information and belief, Petitioners are not, nor have they ever been, enemy aliens, lawful or unlawful belligerents, or combatants of any kind under any definition adopted by the government in any civil or military proceedings. - 9.
+Petitioners seek to enforce their right to a judicial determination of the lawfulness of their detention. - 10.
+Upon information and belief, at the time of their seizure and detention, Petitioners were not members of the Taliban Government's armed forces or Al Qaeda.
+Prior to their detention, they did not commit any violent act against any American person or property.
+They had no involvement, direct or indirect, in either the terrorist attacks on the United States on September 11, 2001, the ensuing armed conflict, or any act of international terrorism attributed by the United States to Al Qaeda or any other terrorist group.
+They remain incarcerated at the U.S. Naval base at Guantánamo, Cuba, a territory over which the United States exercises exclusive jurisdiction and control. - 11.
+Petitioners have not been afforded any procedures that satisfy their rights under the most fundamental common law notions of due process, the U.S. Constitution, the laws and treaties of the United States, or customary international law.